 Our dean is committed to supporting doctoral student education and works with the PhD program to identify mechanisms and sources of financial support for students.

 Applicants are encouraged to submit completed applications by December 1 to have the greatest opportunity for financial aid awards.
+Applications received after December 1 will be considered for fall admission and financial awards as they are available.
+We are continuing to accept applications.
 Completed applications received by December 1 will be considered for all financial awards including:

-These highly competitive awards are in addition to a fellowship or tuition scholarship and are for a period of five years:
+These highly competitive awards are in addition to a Vanderbilt University School of Nursing (VUSN) fellowship or VUSN tuition scholarship and are for a period of five years:

 - Harold Stirling Vanderbilt Graduate Scholarships: $6,000